Emotions and emotional development: gifted and talented children

 - playgroups – for younger children

-- interest-based groups for older children and teenagers – for example, youth band, drama class, Scouts or Girl Guides groups
+- interest-based groups for older children and teenagers – for example, youth band, drama class, chess club, Scouts or Girl Guides groups

 - groups and programs for gifted and talented children.